6 critical mistakes in VAT calculation on cross-border sales

 Tax rules in each country may differ even for the same goods and services.
-The most common mistake – to use the standard (the highest) rate for all the sales that the company has.
-For example, e-books in many countries are subject to a lower rate and in some countries even exempted from VAT.
-Lovat will give you precise VAT for your goods or services, you just need to set up your good codes according to customs 8 digits codification.
+The most common mistake – only using the standard (the highest) rate for all the sales that the company has.
+For example, e-books in many countries are subject to a lower rate and in some countries are even exempted from VAT.
+LOVAT will give you precise VAT for your goods or services, you just need to set up your goods codes according to customs 8 digits codification.

 5. Determination of the country of taxation

-An incorrect taxable country is one of the most often mistakes.
+An incorrect taxable country is one of the more common mistakes.
 You need to consider all VAT data to determine customer country.
-First of all VAT thresholds – when you sell over the threshold next transaction will be with another country VAT rate.
+First of all, VAT thresholds: when you sell over the threshold the next transaction will be with another country’s VAT rate.
 You can check VAT thresholds here.
-At Lovat taxable country determined with sophisticated algorithm proved by many tax audits of our users.
+At LOVAT, the taxable country is determined by a sophisticated algorithm, proven by many tax audits of our users.

 6. VAT calculation mistakes